 Understanding Laravel Request Lifecycle – How Laravel handles HTTP Requests?

 The philosophy behind Laravel application is that, web application trigger routes (i.e URL’s like —-/welcome…).
-Then, routes invoke controllers, make Viewes and send responses back to web applications.
-This post will explain the detailed inderlying steps Laravel Framework perform to handle the HTTP requests.
+Then, routes invoke controllers, make Views and send responses back to web applications.
+This post will explain the detailed underlying steps Laravel Framework perform to process Laravel Request Lifecycle.

 Whenever, we start learning a new framework, software or tool, the first point comes to our mind is to understand what is the starting point of request, its lifecycle.
 This helps us to easily grasp the more advanced concepts only if the basic concept is clear.
 Similarly, first of all, we will learn how the Laravel handles in the incoming HTTP requests – “Laravel Request Lifecycle“.

 This post is to explain to you how Laravel Request Lifecycle works to serve user requests, all the steps, and stages involved to handle HTTP requests and send back HTTP responses.

 - First of all, the entry point of all HTTP requests is public/index.php

 - Loads the composer generated the vendor/autoload.php file and get the new Laravel Application Object from bootstrap/app.php